 The Indian roller species is widely distributed across the country.
 This vividly colourful bird has been declared as the state bird of Odisha, Telangana and Karnataka.

 It is one of the commonly sighted birds in India and is referred to as ‘neelkanth’ locally.
 They are blessed with brightly colourful wings with shades of blue, green, purple and brown.
 In flight, colours can be prominently seen.

 Distinguishing male and female birds is not easy, since both the sexes have similar appearances.
-The males exhibit quirky rolling movements as courtship ritual.
+The males exhibit quirky rolling movements as a courtship ritual.

 Open grasslands, farmlands and scrub forests are their natural habitat.
 Earlier, you could see them in cities also but they have now almost disappeared from city landscapes due to loss of habitat.

 4. Grey-headed Swamphen

-Native to Indian subcontinent, grey-headed swamphens are wetland birds.
+Native to the Indian subcontinent, grey-headed swamphens are wetland birds.
 They mainly occur in freshwater bodies, such as rivers, ponds, lakes and marshes.

 With bluish-purple upperparts, red bill and forehead shield, they are easily identifiable in the wild.
 Their gorgeous plumage and red legs enhance their dazzling beauty.
 Young birds lack shield and red bill.

 They use warm reed beds as the breeding ground.
 Male birds have an elaborate courtship display to woo their mates.

 5. Common Kingfisher

 Brightly colourful bird, blue and orange plumage, long pointed bill, common kingfisher is one of the most exquisite birds in India.
 It is largely a resident species.

 They are not easy to spot because of their shy nature.
 Male and female look alike and the only perceptible difference is in the bill.
 Female birds have a shade of red at the base of their bill wherein male birds have complete black bill.

 These birds are found mainly along the streams, lakes and other water sources rich in fish.
-Around such places, they can be seen silently sitting on trees waiting for its prey.
-The moment it notices a fish, It dives in water to catch the prey.
+Around such places, they can be seen silently sitting on trees waiting for their prey.
+The moment it notices a fish, It dives into the water to catch the prey.

 6. Grey Junglefowl